 Guide to Adding Fireplace Pebbles, Ceramic Pebbles to a Bioethanol Fire

-Care should be taken when adding aftermarket pebbles, coals etc to a bio-ethanol fire.
+Care should be taken when adding aftermarket fireplace pebbles, coals, stones etc to a bio-ethanol fire.
 Adding pebbles to a bio-ethanol fireplace causes two areas of concern, the affect they have on the quality of the flame and if they are able to displaced from the fireplace, for example roll off when hot and burn someone or start a fire.
-There are many styles of fireplace decoration available on the internet and these are made from different types of materials, some are ceramic that are molded from fibre compounds and then painted in various colours, others are actual stones that have been polished and washed.
+There are many styles of fireplace decoration available on the internet and these are made from different types of materials, some are ceramic that are moulded from fibre compounds and then painted in various colours, others are actual stones that have been polished and washed.
 Some may be safer than others therefore if you are considering adding pebbles to a bio ethanol fireplace check with the pebble supplier before buying to ensure that they endorse the use of their product on a bio ethanol fireplace.
 You should also get instructions from them on how the decoration should be installed around the burner and how they are used.
 If decorative pebbles, coals etc are added to a bio-ethanol fireplace burner and come in direct contact with the flame the emissions that are given off by the burner will be increased and in certain environments be potentially harmful.
 The volume of these emissions is governed by the size of the flame and burner, the bigger the burner the higher the emissions.

 This is my opinion on the subject:

-The real stones are safer than the painted ceramic moldings, they also look better, more realistic.
+The real stones are safer than the painted ceramic mouldings, they also look better, more realistic.
 When you use the ceramic pebbles, in a bioethanol or gel fire, they should be placed in a way that they look visually nice from the front however they do not actually touch the flame or impede the flame slot so you can shut off the fire.
 This should be easy to achieve with some design consideration.
 There should be a glass screen or barrier on the fire that ensures that the pebbles, or stones, cannot roll off the burner.
 By taking care on the positioning it should be possible to make the the fire continue to burn very cleanly and as the manufacturer designed the fire to operate.
 Bio-ethanol fireplaces are a secondary heat source and are a mainly decorative heating product chosen to add style to a room.
 When choosing a bio ethanol fireplace there are certain safety considerations that must be observed like fuel handling and storage, lighting and extinguishing the flame and the ventilation requirements for bioethanol fires.

 Before using a bio ethanol fire read the manufacturers instructions to become aware of the safety requirements of the fire.
 Included in the booklet the manufacturer may indicate if pebbles can or cannot be used with the fireplace.
 If in doubt you should always read the manufacturers instructions which were delivered with the fire or contact the manufacturer and ask if they advise using pebbles with the product before ordering.
 If deciding to add pebbles to a burner which was not supplied with the product then ensure they are placed around the flame, but not actually touching it, you can still refil, light and extinguish the flame, and ensure they cannot fall off the fire.